 For the testimony of Jesus is the spirit of prophecy.

 The angel makes the point that “the testimony of Jesus is the spirit of prophecy.”
-The very essence or life of prophecy is to glorify Jesus (1:2, 9; 12:17; Luke 24:25-27).
+The very essence of the life of prophecy is to glorify Jesus (Re 1:2, 9; 12:17; Luke 24:25-27).
 Jesus is the object of praise.

 Jesus is the heart and soul of prophecy.